List of Hollows in Bleach: Patros

 His Zanpakutō Gerifalte (ヘリファルテ, Herifarute) resembles a normal katana with a diamond-shaped guard when sealed.
 Patro's Gerifalte is like no ordinary Zanpakutō since it is not used like a normal sword in combat.
 Instead, Patros can fire energy blasts from long range by quickly drawing and resheathing the sword with each attack getting stronger.
 In its released state, Patros gains body armor, his mask grows all over except for the right side of his head, his right arm turns into a hinge-like copy of his sealed Zanpakutō, and his left arm is the same and opens at the middle to generate yellowish energy blasts.

-Patros is voiced by Tetsuo Kaneo in the Japanese version of the anime and by J.B.
+Patros is voiced by Tetsuo Kanao in the Japanese version of the anime and by J.B.
 Blanc in the English dub.